-To order z/VM V6.1, order the VM System Delivery Offering (SDO), program number 5741-A08.
+To order z/VM V6.2, order the z/VM System Delivery Offering (SDO) V6.2, program number 5741-A08.
 The SDO is the IBM program offering for z/VM which includes a single deliverable containing the z/VM operating system and a group of fully serviced IBM Licensed Program Products.

-The z/VM V6.1 SDO package contains:
+The z/VM SDO V6.2 package contains:

-- z/VM V6.1 System Image and RSU (recommended service upgrade) - z/VM SDO optional features and licensed products, if ordered
+- z/VM V6.2 System Image and RSU (recommended service upgrade) - z/VM SDO optional features and licensed products, if ordered

-For more information about the SDO, see www.ibm.com/eserver/zseries/zvm/sdo/.
+For more information, see IBM: SDO - System Delivery Offering for IBM z/VM (www.ibm.com/vm/sdo/).

-The z/VM V6.1 System Image is available as:
+The z/VM V6.2 System Image is available as:

-- Multivolume 3390 DASD Dump Restore (DDR) image on 3590 or 3592 tape cartridges - Binary image on DVD
+- Multivolume 3390 DASD Dump Restore (DDR) image on 3590 or 3592 tape cartridges - · Binary image on DVD

-The z/VM V6.1 System Image contains:
+The z/VM V6.2 System Image contains:

 - Prerequisite IBM licensed programs:

 - EREP/VM, V3.5 (5654-260)

 - ICKDSF for VM, V1.17 (5684-042) (includes ICKDSF Standalone release 17)

-- z/VM base product:
+- z/VM V6.2 base product:

 - AVS

 - CP

 - CMS

 - Dump Viewing Facility

 - GCS

-- HCD and HCM for z/VM, function level 540
+- HCD and HCM for z/VM, function level 620

-- Language Environment, level 540
+- Language Environment, level 620

 - OSA/SF, function level 440

 - REXX/VM

-- TCP/IP for z/VM, level 610 (includes source)
+- TCP/IP for z/VM, level 620 (includes source)

 - TSAF

 - VMSES/E

 - SFS and CRR file pools

 - DASD Dump Restore (DDR) program

 - Input/output configuration program (IOCP)

 - Translated CP and CMS message repositories

 - English and translated z/VM HELP files

 - 3800 printer image library object code

-- 3800 printer image library source - z/VM optional features: - DirMaint, function level 610 - Performance Toolkit for VM, function level 610 - RACF Security Server for z/VM, function level 610 - RSCS Networking for z/VM, function level 610 - Other items: - z/VM Manageability Access Point (zMAP) Agent for the IBM Systems Director Server for Linux on System z
+- 3800 printer image library source

+- z/VM optional features:

+- DirMaint, function level 620

+- Performance Toolkit for VM, function level 620

+- RACF Security Server for z/VM, function level 620

+- RSCS Networking for z/VM, function level 620

 - ICKDSF and EREP/VM are not part of the z/VM product.
 They are separate prerequisite IBM licensed programs that are included in the z/VM System Image for convenience.
-Before using ICKDSF and EREP/VM you must be already licensed for them, or you must place orders for them to establish licenses. - The DirMaint, Performance Toolkit, RACF, and RSCS optional features are included in the z/VM System Image for convenience.
+Before using ICKDSF and EREP/VM you must be licensed for them, or you must place orders for them to establish licenses. - 2.
+The DirMaint, Performance Toolkit, RACF, and RSCS optional features are included in the z/VM System Image for convenience.
 They are installed disabled.
-If you decide to use any of these features, you must place orders for them so that you can enable them. - The DFSMS/VM optional feature is not included in the z/VM System Image.
-If desired, DFSMS/VM must be ordered as a no-cost optional feature of the z/VM SDO. - The zMAP Agent is included in the z/VM System Image for convenience.
-The zMAP Agent intended to be copied from z/VM and installed on a Linux for System z guest.
+If you decide to use any of these features, you must place orders for them to establish licenses so that you can enable them. - The DFSMS/VM optional feature is not included in the z/VM System Image.
+If desired, DFSMS/VM must be ordered as a no-cost optional feature of the z/VM SDO. - 4.
+The IBM z/VM Single System Image Feature is not included in the z/VM System Image.
+If desired, this feature must be ordered through the z/VM SDO.